PaloMiklo/piotr-api/README.md

 `mvnw compile`: compiles the application
 `mvnw package`: packages the application as a JAR file
 `mvn clean package`: cleans the build directory
-`mvnw test`: runs the unit tests.
+`mvnw test`: runs the unit tests
 `mvnw dependency:resolve`: resolves all dependencies required by the project and downloads them to your local repository
 `./mvnw dependency:tree`: Displays the dependency tree of the project
 `./mvnw spring-boot:run`: Runs the Spring Boot application
 Note that if you're using mvn instead of mvnw, replace ./mvnw with mvn in the above commands